 Cover the fruit with the crumble mixture.
 Bake for approximately 20 minutes until the crumble is golden.

-And there you have it!
+And there you have it, a traditional apple crumble!
 This is a perfect dessert after a cold winters day and worth trying!